vaibhav-pawade/NewsFlow/README.md

 # 📰 NewsFlow

-JobTrack is a simple Android application that helps users track job applications, manage details, and stay organized throughout their job search.
+NewsFlow is an Android news application that displays top headlines and allows users to bookmark articles and read full news within the app.

 ---